will-gilbert/easyrules-tutorials-groovy/README.md

         Transactions are generated randomly.

     ./gradlew HonestPolitician
-        Initialize with honest politicians and the people rejoice.
-Introduce big corporations and corrupt each politician.
+        Copied from DROOLS examples.Initialize with honest politicians and the people rejoice.
+        Introduce big corporationsand corrupt each politician.
 How the people feel now?

     ./gradlew clean
      Remove all reports and artifacts from './build'